Cambigo/docs/docs/policies/cookie_policy.md

-Cookie Policy
-Information about how Cambigo uses cookies and similar technologies.

-!!! warning inline end "Under Development"

-    This policy is under development and is not yet finalized.
-Please check back later for the completed version.

-Last updated: June 22, 2025

-What Are Cookies
-Cookies are small text files that are stored on your device when you visit a website.
-They are widely used to make websites work more efficiently and to provide information to website owners about user preferences and behavior.

-How Cambigo Uses Cookies and Local Storage
-Cambigo Flow is designed to operate primarily using your browser's local storage rather than traditional cookies.
-Our approach to data storage includes:

-• Local Storage: We use browser local storage to save your workflow data, preferences, and application settings directly on your device.

-• Essential Cookies: We may use essential cookies that are necessary for the basic functionality of the application, such as maintaining your session state.

-• No Tracking Cookies: We do not use cookies for tracking, analytics, or advertising purposes.

-Types of Cookies We Use
-Essential Cookies
-These cookies are necessary for the application to function properly and cannot be disabled:

-• Application state management

-• User interface preferences (theme, layout settings)

-• Session management for application functionality

-Functional Cookies
-These cookies enhance your experience by remembering your choices:

-• Language preferences

-• Display settings

-• Recently accessed workflows

-What We Don't Use
-Cambigo Flow does not use:

-• Analytics cookies

-• Advertising cookies

-• Social media tracking cookies

-• Third-party tracking technologies

-• Cross-site tracking mechanisms

-Managing Cookies and Local Storage
-You have control over cookies and local storage in several ways:

-Browser Settings
-Most browsers allow you to control cookies through their settings.
-You can:

-• Block all cookies

-• Delete existing cookies

-• Set preferences for specific websites

-• Receive notifications when cookies are set

-Local Storage Management
-You can clear local storage data through your browser's developer tools or by clearing your browsing data.
-Note that clearing local storage will remove all your Cambigo workflow data.

-Impact of Disabling Cookies
-While you can disable cookies in your browser, doing so may affect the functionality of Cambigo Flow.
-Essential cookies are required for the application to work properly.
-Disabling these may result in:

-• Loss of application settings

-• Inability to save preferences

-• Reduced functionality or performance

-Data Retention
-Essential cookies are typically session-based and are removed when you close your browser.
-Functional cookies and local storage data persist until you manually delete them or clear your browser data.

-Updates to This Policy
-We may update this Cookie Policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.
-Any updates will be posted on this page with a revised "Last updated" date.

-Contact Us
-If you have any questions about our use of cookies or this Cookie Policy, please contact us through our support channels available in the application.
+# Cambigo Cookie Policy

+_Last updated: 2025-10-08_

+This Cookie Policy explains how Informatics FYI, Inc. ("Cambigo", "we", "us") uses cookies and similar technologies when you visit or use the Cambigo application and related services (the "Service").
+Please read this policy together with our Privacy Policy.

+## What Are Cookies?
+Cookies are small text files stored on your device by a website or application.
+They may be session cookies (deleted when you close your browser) or persistent cookies (stored until they expire or are deleted).
+We also use local storage and similar technologies to remember your settings.

+## Cookies and Technologies We Use

+### Strictly Necessary Cookies
+These cookies are required for the Service to function.
+- **Clerk authentication cookies** maintain your signed-in session, tie browser requests to your Clerk account, and support security features such as multi-factor prompts.
+- **Security and throttling cookies** help prevent abuse, enforce view limits, and support audit logging when you access sharing links.

+Because these cookies are essential, you cannot opt out of them while using the Service.

+### Analytics and Performance Cookies
+We use Vercel Analytics to understand aggregate usage of Cambigo, diagnose performance issues, and prioritize improvements.
+Vercel Analytics may set first-party cookies or rely on other storage methods to count visits and feature interactions.
+The data is used in aggregate form and is not sold.

+### Preferences and Local Storage
+Cambigo may store preferences (such as theme selection, UI layouts, or recent flow context) in local storage or similar browser APIs.
+You can delete these values at any time through your browser settings without affecting critical functionality, although doing so may reset your preferences and any unsynchronized flow documents.

+## Managing Cookies
+Most browsers allow you to:
+- View the cookies stored on your device
+- Block cookies from specific sites
+- Delete cookies and local storage data

+If you disable essential cookies, the Service may not function correctly and you may be unable to sign in.
+You can disable analytics cookies by using the controls provided in your browser or opt-out mechanisms that Vercel offers (if available for your region).

+## Updates to This Policy
+We may update this Cookie Policy to reflect changes in the cookies we use or to comply with legal requirements.
+The "Last updated" date above will change when we make revisions.
+We encourage you to review this policy periodically.

+## Contact Us
+If you have questions about how we use cookies or other technologies, contact us at support@cambigo.com.